Table of Contents

 Inter State Council

-The Inter State Council is a consultative body with the authority to examine and discuss issues of mutual interest between the Union and State(s) or between States.
-In order to preserve coordination between the state and centre levels, this mechanism establishes norms for debate forums and other types of discussions.
-Article 263 of Part XI of the Indian Constitution, which was created in 1990, established the Inter State Council.
-An Inter State Council may be established by the President.
+The Inter State Council is a consultative body with the authority to examine and discuss issues of mutual interest between the Union and States or between States.
+To maintain coordination between state and center levels, this mechanism sets up norms for debate and discussions.
+Article 263 of the Indian Constitution (created in 1990) established the Inter-State Council.
+The President can create an Inter-State Council.

 The Inter-State Council are covered under the Indian Polity and Governance section of the UPSC Syllabus.
 Students can also go for UPSC Mock Test to get more accuracy in their preparations.

-Inter State Council Background
+Inter State Council & its Background

-Inter State Council Constitutional Provisions
+Inter-State Council Constitutional Provisions

 According to Article 263 of the Constitution, the President may create the Inter-State Council, a constitutional body made up of Members of States.
 Despite Article 131’s restriction on the Supreme Court’s power, the judiciary can settle interstate disputes.
 One sort of such dispute may be decided by extrajudicial tribunals in accordance with Article 262.
 Similar to how Article 263 of the Indian Constitution outlines the administrative body’s inquiry and recommendations for resolving interstate issues.